“Or… just write me a check, genau? Like a normal person.”

 Dust could only laugh her ass off again.

-He heard back from Åke much sooner than he had expected to.
-Around dusk on Saturday, his phone rang so unexpectedly loud it caused him a near heart-attack.
+Around dusk that same day, his phone rang so unexpectedly loud it caused him a near heart-attack.

 “Que?” he hissed, failing miserably at not sounding annoyed.

-“Whoa, am I interrupting something?”
+“Whoa, am I interrupting something?” Åke sounded on the other end of the line.

-Åke cleared his throat.
-“I overheard some stuff.
+The other cleared his throat.
+“Well, I overheard some stuff.
 They’re moving objects to the Salon tonight.
-I don’t know if the statue’s included, nor do I have a name for the property manager.
+I don’t know if the statue’s included, nor do I have much information on the property manager.
 But I’ve heard complaints that he only ever stops by once every fortnight, on Saturdays.
 So today.
-Hence the moving, tonight.
-He manages over twenty properties, which is less than three percent of the Baron’s real-estate portfolio value.
-Meaning, he’s not terribly esteemed, meaning, the church is of little importance in the big picture.”
+Hence the moving, tonight.”
 He ended the message with a soft sigh.
+He sounded dead-tired.

-“I see.”
-Part of this information was not new to Ekster.
-From where he was hiding in the bushes, he was observing in real-time how selected artifacts were lifted into armored vans.
-“Thanks for the info.”
 He scanned the group of moving men through his binoculars.
-They continuously transported large wooden boxes from the church to the nearest-by van.
+They continuously transported large wooden boxes from the church to the nearest van.
 There was no telling whether the statue had already left the building.
 One figure was standing off to the side, doing nothing but barking orders.
 There was a ring with keys around their belt.

 Ekster took a split second to recalculate the change of subject.
 “Are you a child?
 It’s none of my business.”